SeisSol/SAMPLER/README.md

 ## Known Issues
 * The `--memory-limit` or `-m` argument imposes a soft limit on the memory used.
 Thus, choose about half of the memory available on your machine / cluster node.
+* Running in parallel (`--parallel`) is currently not working because the worker processes are not initialized correctly.

 [1]: http://www.seissol.org/
 [2]: https://gitlab.lrz.de/samoa/samoa